seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 And make thy fortunes proud: the blow thou hadst
 Shall make thy peace for moving me to rage;
 And I will boot thee with what gift beside
-Thy modesty can beg.
+Thy modesty can beg. /

 **Messenger**
-He's married, madam.
+/ He's married, madam.

 **CLEOPATRA**
-Rogue, thou hast lived too long.
+Rogue, thou hast lived too long. /

-*Draws a knife*
+*\[Draws a knife]*

 **Messenger**
-Nay, then I'll run.
+/ Nay, then I'll run.
 What mean you, madam?
 I have made no fault.

 *Exit*